EddyCurrents/Thesis/README.md

 ﻿# Master thesis

 This is the master thesis of Øyvind Lye.
-This document is started from the UiB Latex repo by Aleksander Skjæveland Larsen.
+This document is started from the UiB Latex repo by Aleksander Skjæveland Larsen, found at ogrim/uib-latex.